nokia-eda/terraform-provider-services-v1/docs/resources/virtual_network.md

 - `family` (List of String) Address families that the route belongs to.
 - `prefix_set` (String) Reference to a PrefixSet resource.
 - `protocol` (String) The route protocol type to match.
+- `tags` (Attributes) Match based on the internal route tags associated with the route. (see [below for nested schema](#nestedatt--spec--protocols--routing_policies--policies--spec--statement--match--tags))

 <a id="nestedatt--spec--protocols--routing_policies--policies--spec--statement--match--bgp"></a>
 ### Nested Schema for `spec.protocols.routing_policies.policies.spec.statement.match.bgp`